Advantages to an On-Campus Program

 At first, you might have been able to get a bachelor’s degree online.
 But today, you can also get master’s degrees and doctorates, depending on the field of study.
 You can literally go to college from undergraduate to post-doctoral work and never set foot on campus if you like.

-In some cases, internship or practicum experiences are arranged with local organizations, that way you can complete those requirements in or near where you live.
+In some cases, internship or practicum experiences are arranged with local organizations.That way you can complete those requirements in or near where you live.
 But this is not always a possibility, so on-campus visits or getting internship experience with organizations outside your general area might be required.

 On-Campus Learning is More Structured

 When online students are asked what most attracted them to an online college, many state that it’s the flexibility to do the schoolwork where and when they want.
-Others state it was not having to travel to school every day.
+Others say it was not having to travel to school every day.
 Still, others liked the idea that they could continue to work at their job without worrying about class time getting in the way.

 Despite the fact that many online students enjoy the option to “work at your own pace,” many others feel that they need the structure of having someone guide their learning each and every day.
 Not everyone has the willpower and self-motivation needed to sit down and work on class assignments without the keen eye of a professor or the encouragement of study partners.

-So, where assignments for an on-campus class might be collected and graded on a daily or weekly basis, in an online setting, assignments might only be due every few weeks.
+So, where assignments for an on-campus class might be collected and graded on a daily or weekly basis, in an online setting assignments might only be due every few weeks.

 On-Campus Learning is a Multi-Modal Experience